velartrill/velartrill.github.io/orig/kestrel.md

 "Because I was always *me.* I always had my mind, my soul, wasn't nobody could take that away from me.
 I knew what was right and what we were fighting for and there was no pain, no torture in the world could change me if I didn't let it.
 That's what I thought this whole time, that's what I clung to in my worst moments, and now you're telling me--" Now I *am* hyperventilating, I realize.
 I struggle for control, trying to slow my breathing before I pass out.
 "You're telling me that was all an illusion.
 You're telling me being a woman means I'm just-- I'm vulnerable and there's nothing I can do about it.
 Oh, God--"

 "Shh, no. No, no, Kestrel; it's not that bad.
 Listen, listen."
 He squeezes my hand tightly, patting me on the shoulder.
 "Humans are an old species.
 Our brains, our mentalities have several different layers to them.
-At the core is the *uasmad,* the… the animal, the id, the beast, the atavistic core from which all our strongest passions and desires and worst instincts arise.
-Atop that is a superstrate of intellect that makes us creatures of reason, able to override our bestial impulses as no mere animal can.
+At the core is the *uasmad,* the… the animal, the id, the beast, the atavistic core from which all our greatest passions and desires and worst instincts arise.
+But it lies beneath a superstrate of intellect that makes us creatures of reason, able to override our bestial impulses as no mere animal can.
 For some of us there is another layer, a lattice of strictures that is itself a product of that intellect, imposed through eugenics or genetic engineering.
-Then atop even that is one last layer of our sentience, a layer that changes and grows and becomes more complex for as long as we live.
+Then at the very top is one last layer of our sentience, a layer that changes and grows and becomes more complex for as long as we live.
 That is our identity, our personality.

 "The part of a woman that makes her bond to a sexual captor is in that animalistic core.
-It's part of you the same way as a man's urge to murder another who has disparaged his honor.
+It's part of you the same way as a man's urge to murder another who has disparaged his honor is part of me.
 Or the urges we all share, to eat when we are hungry and drink when we are thirsty.
 These instincts are powerful of course, but they are still the basest part of us.
 That means they are subordinate to the higher layers.
 No matter how hungry you might be, you can always keep yourself from eating food you know is poisoned.

 "We teach that our dark side is not a burden, but a gift.
-It is a source of tremendous passion, drive, ambition, and pleasure -- albeit one that must be managed responsibly, not allowed to overcome that part of the soul which walks in light.
+It is a deep well of passion, drive, ambition, and pleasure -- albeit one that must be managed responsibly, not allowed to overcome that part of the soul which walks in light.
 We teach our children from a very young age about their dark side, and we teach them how to control it, how to keep from being overwhelmed by black urges and intrusive thoughts.
 This requires lifelong vigilance, and discipline, and a careful understanding of the soul, but it can be done and our entire civilization is proof of this; we have all but eliminated the many great evils that spring from the darkness of the human soul and plague other civilizations to this day.
 Greed, egotism, arrogance, sociopathy -- all trouble us little, and we can turn our attention to higher things.

 "I understand your fear, and I regret with all my heart that I spoke carelessly and frightened you so.
 But you are not so helpless as you think, nor so vulnerable.
 When our teenage girls go through puberty, we teach them carefully about their own bodies and psyches, and how they differ from their male comrades.
 We teach that sexual intimacy is something you must approach with more care and vigilance than must a man.
 We teach how your bonding instinct affects your emotions and might sway your reasoning in an unguarded moment, how to spot the signature traces of unreason it leaves upon your thoughts.
-We teach how to select partners carefully, how to spot the signs that someone is misusing your bonding instinct to control you against your best interest, and we encourage girls to experiment with one another before they take the plunge and embark on relationships with boys.
+We teach how to select partners carefully, how to spot the signs that someone is misusing your bonding instinct to control you against your best interest, and we encourage girls to experiment with one another before they risk higher-stakes relationships with boys.
 None of this can neuter your bonding instinct and take away its power over you; that is part and parcel of your womanhood.
 But it can shift the balance of power away from your *uasmad,* your id, and towards your conscious, rational mind.
 And it can change your bonding instinct from a vulnerability you live in fear of, into a tool you can choose to employ for your own social and emotional betterment.
 If it would bring you comfort I can provide you this same training before you venture out again into the world."

 "Yes.
 Please.
 If you think it will help me."